Anthony-Davey/Project2-ETL/README.md

 - Employees who've worked for 4 or less companies throughout their professional careers were found to have higher job satisfaction when compared to those who've worked for more than 4 companies.
 - On average, employees that quit tend to have worked for more companies than those that have not quit their jobs.
 - Interestingly, employees who quit had a higher average salary than employees who decided to stay with the organization.
-We could speculate that those quiting with higher than average salary hikes were very sought-after candidates and were finding better total compensation packages elsewhere.
-Having market data would be valuable in this case to compare salary data across the industry to see if our organization is in fact not providing competitive compensation.
-- While employees with higher percent salary hikes were more likely to quit, on average they were not doing so based on a lack of job satisfaction.
-Our findings indicate a positive trend with higher average percent salary hike leading to greater job satisfaction.
+- While employees with higher percent salary hikes were more likely to quit, they were not doing so based on a lack of job satisfaction.

 ## Project Report